ibm-cloud-docs/watsonxdata/known_issues.md

+## ADLS and GCS are currently not supported as target locations for data ingestion within the platform.
+{: #known_issues20054}

 ## WHERE/IN/DROP/RENAME clause in Hive tables with more than one partition does not work if partition type is of type VARCHAR.
 {: #known_issues20069}